typehero/typehero/challenges/generic-type-arguments/prompt.md

 }
 ```

 > Note: you might notice that we're missing types for our type arguments!
 Right now there's nothing stopping us from sending in wrong values like `GroceryItem<number[], boolean, { over: 9000 }>`.
-We'll cover that in a future challenge on [`generic-constraints`](todo-link)
+We'll cover that in a future challenge on [`generic-constraints`](todo-link).

 ## Solving This Challenge